 Make sure you wear loose, comfortable clothing, comfortable, flexible shoes that prevent you from slipping, you wash your hands before the session, and the room is well ventilated and warm enough (the Goldilocks rule applies: not too hot and not too cold).

 It is advisable to have a light meal before the sessions, or if it’s a copious meal, make sure you don’t practice for two hours after you’ve eaten.
 It is also recommended you do not drink any cold drinks or alcohol.

-If you are interested in joining any of my online classes, please drop me a line using the Contact Form page.
+If you are interested in joining any of my classes, please drop me a line using the Contact Form page.

 Private one-to-one sessions also available.